Where to Stay in Zurich First Time: Best Areas

 The Old Town is located along Limmat river, you can have a chance to take a river cruise ride from April and October.
 This will allow to see zurich landmark from the water.

-If you have a short time in Zurich, and looking for where to stay in Zurich for one night, or two nights, I would suggest staying in the Old Town.
-It’s a central location, well-connected public transport, close to the attractions, and easy access to the airport.
-Zurich’s main train station is nearby and Zurich Airport is only10km from the city center.
+The Old Town is also the best area to stay in Zurich for one night, or two nights due to its central location, well-connected public transport, proximity to the attractions, and easy access to the airport.
+Zurich’s main train station is nearby and Zurich Airport is only 10km from the city center.

 Altstadt offers a highest concentration of accommodations that suit all budgets from backpacker hostels to luxury boutique hotels.
 It’s home to some of the best hotel in Switzerland.
 Many hotel have the views of of the Swiss Alps.

-Best places to stay in Zurich Old Town:
+Best places to stay in Zurich Old Town for first-timers:

-luxury ($$$): Baur au Lac Located in the historic old town, this is a 5-star hotel overlooking the Alps and Lake Zurich, within walking distance from Bahnhofstrasse shopping street, Parade Square, and Lindenhof.
-It offers elegant and luxurious rooms and suites with free minibar use.
-It also has an award-winning restaurant, free WiFi, and a top-floor fitness center.
+luxury ($$$): Baur au Lac 5-star hotel has views of the Alps and Lake Zurich, set in the historic old town, within walking distance from Bahnhofstrasse shopping street, Parade Square, and Lindenhof.
+It features luxurious rooms and suites, an award-winning restaurant, and fitness center.

-mid-range ($$): citizenM Zürich This 4-star hotel is located in the heart of Zurich Old Town, close proximity to major attractions in Zurich such as Fraumünster, Grossmünster, and Bellevueplatz.
+mid-range ($$): citizenM Zürich, 4-star hotel located in the heart of Zurich Old Town, close to major attractions in Zurich such as Fraumünster, Grossmünster, and Bellevueplatz.
 It features air-conditioned and equipped with free WiFi, a flat-screen TV, and a private bathroom.

 🔍FIND MORE HOTELS IN ALTSTADT